cwyant314159/generic-application-template/README.md

 ( `+=` ).
 The `SRC_FILES` variable is a generated spaces separated list of all the C and C++ source files in the directories of `SRC_DIRS`.
 The list is generated using a combination of Make macros and shell commands.
-Unlike the generation of `INC_VARS`, the source file list is made by recursively searching the directories of `SRC_DIRS`.
+Unlike the generation of `INC_FLAGS`, the source file list is made by recursively searching the directories of `SRC_DIRS`.
 To achieve this, the `foreach` macro is used to iterate over the source directories, and the `find` command is used on each directory to look for source files.